ewernqvi/mvc_rest_demo/README.md

 2. Mongo DB http://docs.mongodb.org/manual/installation/, follow the instructions for your platform

-3. git http://git-scm.com/downloads, follow the instructions for your platform
+3. git http://git-scm.com/downloads, follow the instructions for your platform, note that windows users shall use a version where curl also is included [windows installation with curl included](https://msysgit.googlecode.com/files/Git-1.8.5.2-preview20131230.exe)

 4. Get the code
    ```